wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 - [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of web sites used to interact with a Hadoop cluster.
+Hue is a set of Web applications used to interact with a Hadoop cluster.

-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-v1-linux
 [hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts-linux
 [hdinsight-install-spark]: /documentation/articles/hdinsight-hadoop-spark-install-linux
 [hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1